-- 2. The 50th, 95th and 99th percentile annual penetrating and skin doses were derived for two scenarios: excluding and including reported zeroes. - 3.
+- 1. As described in Section 6.0 above, the penetrating and "skin" doses available from CEDR (CER for 1966) were converted to annual data by summing the reported quarterly data (1961 and later) or summing the annual results that apparently cover the major Oak Ridge sites.
+Consistent with the guidelines in ORAUT-OTIB-0020, doses for individuals with less than four quarters of data for a particular year were converted to annual doses by extrapolating (i.e., one quarterly result was multiplied by 4; two quarterly results were multiplied by 2; and three quarterly results were multiplied by 1.333).
+Prior to 1961, reported doses were not extrapolated since the reported values apparently represented doses received during the entire year. - 2.
+The 50th, 95th and 99th percentile annual penetrating and skin doses were derived for two scenarios: excluding and including reported zeroes. - 3.
 The 50th, 95th and 99th percentile doses based on the exclusion of zeroes were used as the basis for the coworker data set, since these are representative of radiological worker doses which are the principal focus of the coworker studies.
-However, to ensure claimant favorability, the percentile doses with zero results included were evaluated, and if the addition of one-half of the maximum annual missed doses (listed in Table 1) to these percentile doses resulted in values exceeding the percentile doses based on the exclusion of zeroes, the latter were replaced with the former. - 4.
+However, to ensure favorability to the claimant, the percentile doses with zero results included were evaluated, and where the addition of one-half of the maximum annual missed doses (listed in Table 1) to these percentile doses resulted in values exceeding the percentile doses based on the exclusion of zeroes, the latter were replaced with the former. - 4.
 The results are presented in Table 2 below.
-These percentile doses should be used for selected X-10 workers with no or limited monitoring data using the methodologies outlined in Section 7.0 of ORAUT-OTIB-0020.
-Should these data prove insufficient for the completion of dose reconstructions, "best estimate" coworker dose distributions should be used as documented in Section 8.0 below and in accordance with Section 8.0 of ORAUT-OTIB-0020.
+These percentile doses should be used for selected X-10 workers with no or limited monitoring data using the methodologies outlined in Section 7.0 of ORAUT-OTIB-0020.1